 As additional evidence, Figure 5 plots the share of policyholders that are underinsured according to their pre-fire coverage ratio (as of the last renewal before the fire) against the year their policy was first written.
 The figure shows that the oldest policies (originally written before 2000) are less likely to be underinsured than newer policies.
 In the decade leading up to the fire in 2021, the relationship between underinsurance and policy age is essentially flat.
 More formally, Appendix Table A3 regresses the pre-fire coverage ratio multiplied by 100 on the age of the policy.
 The estimates reveal a weak and positive relationship between the age of a policy and its coverage ratio - the opposite of what we would expect if policyholders failed to update coverage.
-We conclude that, in contrast to a failure to update mechanism, homeowners policies do not tend to become more undeirnsured over time.

-5.2 DO POLICYHOLDERS SHIFT RISK ONTO MORTGAGE LENDERS?
+5.2 MORAL HAZARD: DO POLICYHOLDERS SHIFT RISK ONTO MORTGAGE LENDERS?